cs1302uga/cs1302-styleguide/README.md

 ### Multiple Files

 You might want to check all the files in some `src` directory.
-To do this, you try the command below.
-It finds all files under `src` that end with `.java`, then pipes those paths to `xargs` so that they are supplied as space separated command-line arguments to `checkstyle`.
+To do this, you can try the command below.
+It finds all files under `src` that end with `.java`, then pipes those file paths to `xargs` so that they are supplied as space separated command-line arguments to `checkstyle`.
 Here is the command:

 ```